mateusluizfb/SimpleGameEngine-IDJ-UnB/README.md

 ### Possible Improvements:

-- Wait for the wave to finish before starting a new one.
-- Fix gun animation
 - Implement the Z/Y Sorting from the 5th lesson.
 - Find a better place for collision detection, currently is all in the State class.
 Hard to test in isolation.
 - Implement Wave Spawner Command Queue, for waiting, spawn zombie or spawn npc.